 The Smart Crowd is an excellent website for micro employment.
 However, most of their crowdsourcing jobs require skills.

-These micro gigs can include anything from completing short surveys to seeing advertisements, reviewing something or even scoring several psychometric tests performed by employers.
+These micro gigs include completing short surveys to seeing advertisements, reviewing something, or scoring several psychometric tests employers perform.

 Once you register successfully, it is possible to select the micro jobs you want to work on.